autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/index.md

 #### Example

 - There are two types of template.
-One is [small change template](https://github.com/autowarefoundation/autoware/blob/main/.github/PULL_REQUEST_TEMPLATE/small-change.md) and the other one is [standard change template](https://github.com/autowarefoundation/autoware/blob/main/.github/PULL_REQUEST_TEMPLATE/standard-change.md).
 Select one based on the following condition.

-1. Standard Change:
+1. Standard change:

 - Complexity:
   - Moderate to high, including new features, architectural changes, or addressing multiple issues.